opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/afterpay/PAYMENT_PAGE/README.md

 * Support for checkout widget

 ## Known Issues
-* Refunds are automated but currently require manual confirmation in OPF Workbench
+* Refunds are automated but currently require manual confirmation in OPF workbench
 * The integration has not undergone [Certification testing as per](https://developers.clearpay.co.uk/clearpay-online/docs/testing-your-clearpay-integration)

 ## Setup Instructions